 - 1. Students must show successful completion of the preparatory NCSBN Eight Week Review by the assigned date in order to take the ATI Comprehensive Predictor. - 2.
 The Comprehensive Predictor grade will be placed in the NCLEX Preparation Course 2311. - 3.
-If the student passes the predictor of 90% or higher, their grade will be assigned as follows: - a.
-Passes the first attempt: The grade earned on the first predictor will be recorded. - b.
-Passes the second attempt: The students grade will be entered as a 78%.
+If the student passes the predictor of 90% or higher, their grade will be assigned as follows: - a) Passes the first attempt: The grade earned on the first predictor will be recorded.
+Scores can range from 90 to 99% depending on the students' exam score. - b) Passes the second attempt: The students grade will be entered as the score earned up to 89 but not less than a 78%.

-If the student does not pass the Predictor, a remediation plan needs to be discussed with the student and counselling of the student of probability to pass boards will be unlikely.
+If the student does not pass the Predictor within the 90% predictability range, a remediation plan needs to be discussed with the student and counselling of the student of probability to pass boards will be unlikely.